Luxury Drinks

 douro

-The Douro region is located in Northeastern Portugal, surrounded by the Marão and Montemuro mountains.
-The vineyard area occupies about 40000 hectares, although the region extends over about 250000 hectares.
-The Douro River and its tributaries, such as the Tua and the Corgo, flow in deep valleys, and most of the plantations are embedded in the river basins.
+The Douro region is located in the Northeast of Portugal, surrounded by the Marão and Montemuro mountains.
+The wine-growing area occupies about 40,000 hectares, although the region extends for about 250,000 hectares.
+The Douro River and its tributaries, such as Tua and Corgo, run in deep valleys and most plantations are embedded in river basins.

-The soils of the Douro region are essentially composed of schist-gravel, although in some areas there are granite soils.
-These soils are particularly difficult to work, and in the Douro the difficulty is aggravated by the steepness of the terrain.
-On the other hand, these soils are beneficial for the longevity of the vines and allow for more concentrated musts of sugar and color.
+Duriense soils are essentially composed of Shale-Grauváquico although, in some areas, there are granite soils.
+These soils are particularly difficult to work with and in the Douro the difficulty is aggravated by the strong slope of the terrain.
+On the other hand, these soils are beneficial for the longevity of the vineyards and allow more concentrated sugar and color musts.

-The vineyards stretch from the top of the deep valleys to the river bank and create a magnificent landscape recognized by UNESCO as a World Heritage Site in 2001.
-To the admirable scenery, one can add the excellence of the wines produced in the three Douro sub-regions: Baixo Corgo in the west, Cima Corgo in the center, and Douro Superior in the east.
+The vineyards are located from the top of the deep valleys to the river bank and create a magnificent landscape recognized by UNESCO as a World Heritage Site in 2001.
+The admirable scenery combines the excellence of the wines produced in the three sub-regions of the Douro: Baixo Corgo to the west, Cima Corgo in the center and Douro Superior to the east.